eugenevinitsky/sequential_social_dilemma_games/README.md

 # Setup instructions
 Run `python setup.py develop`
+Then, activate your environment by running `source activate causal`.

 # Tests
 Tests are located in the test folder and can be run individually or run by running `python -m pytest`